hopperteam/hopper-doc/srs.md

 ### 3.10 Licensing Requirements
 #### 3.10.1 Licensing data from SPs
 Because we won't implement SPs that require licensing ourselves, we do not have to worry about licensing.
-When publishing a SP, you automatically grant all required licenses to hopper.
+When publishing a app, you automatically grant all required licenses to hopper.

 ### 3.11 Legal, Copyright and Other Notices
 (tbd)